 Period and fantasy world-building often lead the production design Oscar contenders and this year is no exception.
 Hannah Beachler wowed both Marvel and director Ryan Coogler with her deeply researched and inventive designs for the hidden African kingdom Wakanda in “Black Panther,” from elaborate tribal rituals to a James Bond high-tech laboratory.

-Fiona Crumble gave Yorgos Lanthimos a sumptuous period playpen for his 18th century royal court, which was filmed with natural light.
-And John Myhre extended the turn-of-the-century world of the original Mary Poppins to the Depression era 25 years later, revisiting the Banks family home at 17 Cherry Tree Lane as well as designing new magical underwater and rooftop realms.
+Fiona Crombie gave Yorgos Lanthimos a sumptuous period playpen for his 18th century royal court, which was filmed with natural light.
+And with “Mary Poppins Returns” John Myhre and Gordon Sims extended the turn-of-the-century world of the original Mary Poppins to the Depression era 25 years later, revisiting the Banks family home at 17 Cherry Tree Lane as well as designing new magical underwater and rooftop realms.

 Bill Desowitz contributed to this report.